openmsr/CAD_to_OpenMC/paper.md

 several meshing back-ends may be called to create a discretized version of the geometry.
 In the end the so generated geometry is exported into the DAGMC-expected format.

+Similarly to most CAD-systems, OCCT uses a hierarchical boundary representation model (BREP).
+In a simplfied picture, ojects consist of a set of bounded surfaces (faces), formed by a set of boundaries (edges), which themselves consist of line segments connecting points or simply  mathematical descriptions of curves.
+More specifically, the BREP-description used in OCCT, also includes notions of shells (the boundary of a volume), loops (a circular set of edges) etc.
+The BREP concept is subtly but fundamentally different from CSG, where objects are formed by boolean operations on halfspaces.
+E.g. the OCCT BREP-description allows several more types of operations for forming a geometry, such as extrusions and rotations.

+Thus, a need for conversion always exists, regardless of whether one discretizes the geometry or not.

 ## Triangularization / Surface Meshing
 <!-- Describe the imprinting and why it is very important especially for this case -->
 When a curved geometry is to be discretized the result is an approximation.